MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/use-aggregation-functions.md

 # Tutorial: Use aggregation functions

 [Aggregation functions](../aggregation-functions.md) allow you to group and combine data from multiple rows into a summary value.
 The summary value depends on the chosen function, for example a count, maximum, or average value.
+This tutorial builds on the foundation from the first tutorial, [Learn common operators](learn-common-operators.md).

 In this tutorial, you'll learn how to: